christy8059/independent-study/entries/entry_two.md

 **Step 5:** Now to actually connect it to twitter we have to create a client, which is like creating a user.
 In this client (user) we have to input the configuration variables.
 <br>
-The variables consists of keys and tokens.
+The variables consist of keys and tokens.
 They can be found in the Keys and Access Tokens tab. <br>
 <img src=../images/keyandaccess.png>
 <br>